an interview by Matti Viikate (the year 2020)

 2. How did you come up with the idea about your solo-project?
 Do you identify yourself with Mr. DreamSpy?

 I think I'm quite introvert person, I've always been self-absorbed and like to do things alone.
 I started to play and compose songs when I was 15.
 I played with many musicians for 25 years but - though there have been many good times too - something was missing all the time, musically.
 Finally I lost my passion, quit the band and sold my bass gear.
 I didn't play my bass or make songs for 4 years.

 In fact all those drum tracks are programmed midi stuff.
-But sometimes they sound more traditional than machine.
+But sometimes they sound more traditional than a machine.
 I don't play any other instrument than bass, fluently.
-So it took some time to get all keyboard tracks done.
+So it took some time to get all the keyboard tracks done.
 But it was great fun.
-Synth and piano tracks are very important emotional element in my music - they support vocals and complete the DreamSpy's world.
+Synth and piano tracks are very important emotional elements in my music - they support vocals and complete the DreamSpy's world.

 When I played in the band, my bass sound was quite big and offensive but it was often too much when played with guitars.
 When I started to record layered bass tracks, I found out I can in that way achieve the overall sound I want.
 I enjoyed the freedom to do whatever I like with my bass.
 That freedom is more a sound thing than playing a lot of notes.
 The absence of guitars gave of course plenty of room for synth and piano sounds.

 5. Who inspires and influences you?
 (Musicians, artists, politicians or maybe your family and friends?)